 Weigh 1 g agarose into a 125 mL Erlenmeyer flask.

-Add 100 mL lithium borate (LB) buffer into flask, and swirl flask by hand.
+Add 100 mL lithium borate (LB) buffer into the flask, and swirl the flask by hand.

-Place flask in microwave oven at high power for 1m.
+Place the flask in a microwave oven at high power for 1 min.

-Remove from microwave and swirl by hand to make sure all the agarose has melted.
-If agarose is not completely melted, microwave for another minute.
+Remove from the microwave and swirl by hand to make sure all the agarose has melted.
+If the agarose has not completely melted, microwave for another minute.

+Microwave at high power again, this time for 30 s.
+Remove and swirl.
+Then, microwave a third time, again for 30 s.
+Remove the flask and swirl.

-Let flask with agarose mixture cool to 50 oC
+Cool the flask with the agarose mixture to 50 oC by rotating under a cold water faucet with the cap tightly secured.

 Add 1 μL ethidium bromide (EtBr) using a designated micropippette for EtBr only.